 “There’s no place like home,” CM Maryam said.

-“Those who have their own home, their own roof, they don’t understand
+“Those who have their own home, their own roof, they don’t understand what it is like to be homeless.”

-The chief minister said that owners of 1-5 marlas of land in urban areas and 1-10 marlas in rural areas would receive interest-free loans of Rs1.5m from the Punjab government to build houses.
+The chief minister said that owners of 1-5 marlas of land in urban areas & 1-10 marlas in rural areas would receive interest-free loans of Rs1.5m from the Punjab government to build houses.
 For the first three months, landowners will not pay a single rupee, she added.Apni Chhat, Apna Ghar Project: CM reviews construction of 100,000 houses She outlined the structure of the loan, saying it would be paid back over a period of seven years.

 “There is no need to pay for the first three months.
 Those who take the loans will have to pay a maximum monthly instalment of Rs14,000.”